Skip to main content

 Agent installation with Helm

 The Akuity Platform provides an official Helm chart for installing and registering the Akuity agent on a cluster.
-The chart handles both registering the cluster with the Akuity Platform and deploying the agent components in a single step.
+The chart handles both registering the agent with the Akuity Platform and deploying the agent components in a single step.
+It supports both Argo CD cluster agents and Kargo agents, selected with the agentType value.

 The chart is published to the OCI registry at oci://quay.io/akuity/akuity-platform-charts/akuity-agent.